tombodders/Athlete-contract/README.md

 ![image](https://user-images.githubusercontent.com/31867189/129261770-cebe9b4c-563e-4a91-834a-92e6b5426c20.png)

-Try this link to get testnet eth https://github.com/kovan-testnet/faucet You will then get a notifcation for a gas fee everytime you change something or deploy.
+Try this link to get testnet eth https://github.com/kovan-testnet/faucet You will then get a notification for a gas fee everytime you call a function or deploy a contract.
 This is method I would recommend

 Web3 Provider: Can identify a specific account that your gas fee will be taken from, this method is the hardest to set up